-This system begins with hydraulic tank flow to a dedicated pump on the left front side of the engine.
+This system begins with hydraulic tank flow to a dedicated pump.
 The pump sends flow through a high pressure filter and through a check valve, on to an accumulator charge valve.
 The accumulator charge valve sends fluid either to a pair of accumulators (to build up charge pressure) or to the brake cooling ports on the way back to the hydraulic tank.
-If the pressure of the accumulators is below 1850 psi, flow goes to charge these accumulators.
-If the accumulator pressure reaches 2350, the flow goes back to tank.
+If the pressure of the accumulators is below 1650 psi, flow goes to charge these accumulators.
+If the accumulator pressure reaches 2000, the flow goes back to tank.